 Our children breathe polluted air.

-Smog, or ground level ozone, is a big issue in Tennessee’s two largest metropolitan areas– Shelby and Davidson Counties.
-In the 2018 State of the Air report from the American Lung Association, Shelby County (Memphis) received an F grade for ozone air quality and Davidson County (Nashville) received a D grade based on their high number of code orange ozone days.
+Smog, or ground level ozone, is a big issue in one of Tennessee’s largest metropolitan areas– Shelby County.
+In the 2019 State of the Air report from the American Lung Association, Shelby County (Memphis) received an F grade for ozone air quality.
 Ozone irritates the lungs, can trigger asthma attacks, interferes with normal lung development, and increases the risk of respiratory infections.

-Knoxville, however, has made huge steps in reducing smog pollution.
-The gateway city to the Great Smoky Mountains National Park, Knoxville moved from the 12th most polluted city in the United States for ozone pollution in 2000 to receiving passing grades in 2017.
+Knoxville and Shelby (Nashville), however, have made huge steps in reducing smog pollution.
+The gateway city to the Great Smoky Mountains National Park, Knoxville moved from the 12th most polluted city in the United States for ozone pollution in 2000 to receiving passing grades in 2019.
+In the past year, Shelby County has improved from a D to a passing grade in 2019.

-However, like in Shelby and Davidson counties, there is still work to be done in Knoxville.
+However, like in Davidson county, there is still work to be done in Knoxville.
 The Knoxville-Morristown-Sevierville metro area still ranked number 25 of the 25 Most Polluted Cities for year round particle pollution.

 Our homes and communities are at risk to flooding.